September 10, 2020

 - Knowledge, experience, and motivation for working in the freedom of information community

 Semi-finalists will be interviewed via Zoom by the committee, and finalists by the full NFOIC board.
+The outreach coordinator position is funded from a grant by the Charles Koch Institute.
+NFOIC is a non-partisan organization supported by a broad spectrum of constituents that promote government accountability and transparency.

 Start date can be immediate.